istSOS/istsos2/docs/ws_registersensor.rst

 `http://localhost/istsos/modules/requests <http://localhost/istsos/modules/requests>`_

-Choose the the demo service and then choose “GET > GetCapabilities” option and then modify the section parameter to contain just the “contents” option the request to be like this:
+Choose the demo service and then choose “GET > GetCapabilities” option and then modify the section parameter to contain just the “contents” option the request to be like this: